Open up your Academic Publishing Toolbox - a course for PhD students (STEM) In-Person

 Last day for registration

-There must be 15 registered participants.
-In case of cancellation of the course, you will be notified by email 7 days prior course start.
+There must be 15 registered participants and in case of cancellation of the course, you will be notified by email 7 days prior course start.

 Personal Data Protection Policy

 Never write sensitive personal data, such as your CPR or personal health data.
 Copenhagen University Library/The Royal Danish Library uses your personal data to process your registration to the course, e.g. for e-mail correspondence and forwarding of course diploma.
-Note that in certain instances your personal data may be transferred outside the EU/EEA, as our software provider for the course registration, Springshare, is located in the US.
+Note that in certain instances your personal data may be transferred outside the EU/EEA, as our software provider Springshare is located in the US (Springshare is only used for registration the participants).
 More information about how Copenhagen University Library/Royal Danish Library processes personal data can be found here.
 You can contact Copenhagen University Library’s/Royal Danish Library’s data protection officer (DPO) at email@example.com.

 - 8:45 - 16:00